MCxQC/Hello-World/README.md

   >    - The name of the function to call upon event creation or termination.
 To call the function, append "_Created" or "_Terminated" to the function name.
   >
   > - **Critical**
-  >    - The function thread is critical/not critical.
+  >    - The function's thread is critical or not critical.
   >
   > - **Status**
   >    - Display GUI with the Event status in the bottom right corner.